 There was also a feeling that the more the item cost the more prestigious the item was.
 I read about people refusing to buy sale items, as they were not full price, and that it meant newer items were coming out, so they would have the old ones if they did buy it.

-I have also observed over the few years of being in psychology, that people will see items as an extension of themselves.
-For example having what is perceived as a high class car, they see that they are of high class themselves, when they may not be.
+I have also observed over the few years of studying psychology, that people will see items as an extension of themselves.
+For example, having what is perceived as a high-class car, they see that they are of the high class themselves, when they may not be.
 If a negative remark is made about the car, the person takes as a negative remark against themselves and not against their property.
 People become defensive and very sensitive when comments are made about their property; whereas others would distinguish between the comment against a car and themselves, some people are less likely to see it this way.